noryev/dev-ipfs-gateway/readme.md

-# Racing Gateway using Cloudflare Workers[Development Only]
+# Racing IPFS Gateways using Cloudflare Workers[Development Only]
 - Technically a form of Forward Proxy

 ## Instructions